CLI

 Install Skills

-specdown install skills creates a .claude/skills/specdown/ directory with a SKILL.md and all reference specs so that Claude Code can write, run, and fix specs without leaving the editor.
+specdown install skills creates an .agents/skills/specdown/ directory with a SKILL.md and all reference specs so that Claude Code can write, run, and fix specs without leaving the editor.
+A .claude/skills symlink pointing to .agents/skills is created for Claude Code compatibility.

 Install skills into a fresh directory and list created files